jenniupdates/phishing-detection/README.md

 ## Future works
 1. Chrome extension that can automate detection and analysis of gmail content, presenting individual model results
-2. Allow model to be used as Web API
+2. Allow model to be used as Web API or pickle package